secretvpc/terminal-video/README.md

 ## License

-MIT
+This project is licensed under the [MIT License](./LICENSE).

 ## Authors

-Maintained by the terminal-video project team.
+Maintained by the terminal-video project team & SecretVPC.